Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 addition to the functionality provided by `WithPerTenantOptions` which by default only uses a single cookie for all tenants.
 By using per-tenant options we can give each tenant's cookie a different name.
-This effectively maintains existing tenant signins when switching between requests on the same browser or agent because new signins are not replacing the existing cookie:
+This effectively maintains existing tenant sign-ins when switching between requests on the same browser or agent because new sign-ins are not replacing the existing cookie:

 ```cs
 services.AddMultiTenant<TenantInfo>()